House Poor: What It Means And How To Avoid It

 What is house poor?
-The expressions “house poor” and “house broke” refer to a situation in which homeowners are spending more than they can afford on housing costs.
-This can include mortgage payments, property taxes, insurance, maintenance or utilities.
+The expressions “house poor” and “house broke” refer to homeowners spending more than they can afford on housing costs, which can include mortgage payments, property taxes, homeowners insurance, and maintenance and utility costs.

-- You regularly worry about whether you’ll be able to afford your monthly mortgage payment
+- You regularly worry about whether you can afford your monthly mortgage payment.

-- You frequently have to dip into savings to cover the full monthly payment
+- You frequently dip into your savings account to cover the full monthly payment.

-- You don’t have an emergency fund and you don’t have enough money left over each month to start contributing to one
+- You don’t have an emergency fund and don’t have enough money left over each month to start contributing to one.

-- You have other wants or goals that you feel the cost of homeownership prevents you from pursuing, such as attending concerts, traveling or engaging in a hobby
+- The cost of homeownership prevents you from activities such as attending concerts, traveling or engaging in a hobby.

 Home Purchase